Women in Business: The Success Stories of Women Entrepreneurs Who Went From Individual to Industry Leader

 Net Worth: $3.2 Billion

-Highlight: Rising from poverty to becoming one of the world's most influential media moguls and philanthropists
+Highlight: Rising from poverty to becoming one of the world's most influential media moguls and philanthropists.

 3. Sara Blakely